Azure-Samples/cognitive-services-speech-sdk/samples/batch/python/README.md

 To execute the sample you need to generate the Python client library.

-To do this following the steps:
+To do this follow these steps:

 1. Go to https://editor.swagger.io
 2. Click File, then click Import